Training BERT Models to Carry Over a Coding System Developed on One Corpus to Another: Dataset

-\subsection{Preprocessing pipeline: From page scans to paragraph texts}
+Despite its obvious advantages regarding robustness, at this stage, using several annotators was not an option, mainly due to the project’s experimental nature and given that creating the coding system was an ongoing part of the annotation process itself to test certain hypotheses about eliminating biases by not establishing a fixed set of labels beforehand but rather making the identification of labels part of the annotation phase.
+A potential next stage would involve further changes to the method and again, working from the bottom up with improved conditions and, undoubtedly, more annotators, heavily building on the conclusions of the pilot stage to eliminate disadvantages we have identified.

+\subsection{Preprocessing Pipeline: from Page Scans to Paragraph Texts}

-Given the \emph{Alföld} and \emph{Nagyvilág} journal scans, and the annotated paragraphs from \emph{Alföld}, we needed to transform this data to a train and predict set consumable by a LLM.
-To this end, the scanned journal pages first needed to be transformed to a sequence of paragraph texts.
-Here, we faced three problems: \begin{enumerate} \item The OCR feature of Arcanum \citep{arcanum} in 2018, when the scans were downloaded for manual annotation, caused several errors, in particular with paragraph breaks. \item Moreover, paragraphs needed to be separated according to type such as main text, footnote, and heading. \item The task also required paragraphs to be correctly separated across page boundaries. \end{enumerate}
+We need to transform the \emph{Alföld} and \emph{Nagyvilág} journal scans and the annotated paragraphs from \emph{Alföld} to a form that a Large Language Model (LLM) can process.
+To this end, the scanned journal pages first need to be transformed to a sequence of paragraph texts.

-We managed to satisfactorily solve all three problems using Tesseract \citep{tesseract} via the Python Tesseract \cite{pytesseract} interface: \begin{enumerate} \item With 400 dpi, the Tesseract OCR's were of good quality, and (within a page) paragraph breaks were mostly correct. \item Using the function \href{https://github.com/madmaze/pytesseract/blob/master/pytesseract/pytesseract.py#L472}{\texttt{pytesseract.image\_to\_boxes}} that outputs character bounding boxes, we could get we could get character-wise size statistics for paragraphs.
-Then we applied the DBSCAN clustering algorithm \citep{ester1996density} via its Scikit-learn \citep{scikit-learn} implementation to establish paragraph classes. \item To decide if a page boundary is also a paragraph boundary, we wanted to know whether \begin{enumerate} \item the first line of the first paragraph on a page is indented and \item the last line of the last paragraph on a page ends at the right margin. \end{enumerate} To this end, we again turned to clustering on bounding boxes.
-This time, the function \href{https://github.com/madmaze/pytesseract/blob/master/pytesseract/pytesseract.py}{\texttt{pytesseract.image\_to\_data}} was used to get single page paragraph breaks and line horizontal boundaries. \end{enumerate}
+We use the Tesseract \citep{tesseract} OCR engine via the Python Tesseract \cite{pytesseract} interface.
+It can accurately split pages to paragraphs.
+However, we also need to recognize cases when a page break is also a paragraph break.

+For that purpose, we apply the DBSCAN clustering algorithm \citep{ester1996density} via its Scikit-learn \citep{scikit-learn} interface to bounding box statistics.
+We can use this to determine \begin{enumerate} \item the type of a paragraph such as main text, footnote, and heading, and \item whether the horizontal coordinates of a line suggest that it is the first or last line of a paragraph. \end{enumerate}

-We then matched the paragraphs resulting from this pipeline with the quotes in the annotation dataset using a bag-of-words-based distance.
-It was verified by hand that the only matching errors come from occasionally incorrectly separating paragraphs.
+We then match the paragraphs resulting from this pipeline with the quotes in the annotation dataset using a bag-of-words-based distance.
+It is verified by hand that the only matching errors come from occasionally incorrectly separating paragraphs.